Cranberry Meringue Tart

 - Chill it, then roll and fit it into a 10-inch tart pan.

-- Trim the edges and prick with a fork, then chill it again before baking.
+- Trim the edges and prick with a fork, and blind bake until golden.

 The cranberry curd